Mano2610/Classification_Project_Machine_Learning/README.md

 # Classification_Project_Machine_Learning

-P!_Data.csv - Dataset that can be used for training the model in this project.
+P1_Data.csv - Dataset that can be used for training the model in this project.

 P1_Test.csv - Dataset that needs to be predicted for this project.